robabrazado/adventofcode2023/README.md

 This README is part explanation, part apology, and sometimes blog.
 I make an effort to keep it spoiler-free.

+I'm publishing the live site version of this repository at [aoc2023.robabrazado.com](https://aoc2023.robabrazado.com/).

 Shoutout to the fun folks at the [Indie Game Reading Club](https://www.indiegamereadingclub.com/) alongside whom I'm doing the Advent of Code again this year!
 Thanks for the support and encouragement!

 ---